Debapriya-Tula/NLP-Project/README.md

 # NLP-Project
-Recognition of Emotion from Speech directly
+Recognition of Emotion from Speech directly.<br>
 Dataset used: RAVDESS